bbauska/ibm-cognos-v11.1/README.md

 </p>
 <li>IBM Cognos Analytics features</li>
 <ul>
-  <li>Connect your data effortlessly
+  <li>Connect your data effortlessly<b>
 Import data from CSV files and spreadsheets.
-Connect to cloud or on-premises data sources, including SQL databases, Google BigQuery, Amazon, Redshift, and more.</li>
+Connect to cloud or on-premises data sources, including SQL databases, Google BigQuery, Amazon, Redshift, and more.
+Basically, you can connect to <b>ANYTHING</b>!
+And that ain't hyperbolly!</li>
   </ul>

 <li>Preparing the Development Environment</li>